lohani2280/mdanalysis/UnitTests.md

 Additional information is displayed at a higher verbosity level (the default is 0):
 ```
-   MDAnalysis.tests.test(label='fast', verbose=1)
+   MDAnalysis.tests.test(label='fast', argv=['--verbosity=1'])
 ```

 Note that if no tests are being run then one might have to run the tests with the `--exe` flag
 ```
-   MDAnalysis.tests.test(label='fast', extra_argv=['--exe'])
+   MDAnalysis.tests.test(label='fast', argv=['--exe'])
 ```
 (This happens when python files are installed with the executable bit set.
 By default the [nose testing framework](http://somethingaboutorange.com/mrl/projects/nose) refuses to use those files and must be encouraged to do so with the `--exe` switch.)

 See [nose commandline options](http://somethingaboutorange.com/mrl/projects/nose/0.11.3/usage.html#extended-usage) for additional options that can be used; for instance, code coverage can also be checked:
 ```
-  MDAnalysis.tests.test(label='full', extra_argv=['--exe', '--with-coverage'])
+  MDAnalysis.tests.test(argv=['--exe', '--with-coverage'])
 ```

 ## Running tests from the command line ##

-Instead of running tests from within python, one can also run them via the [nosetests](http://somethingaboutorange.com/mrl/projects/nose/0.11.2/usage.html) script that is being installed as part of the `nose ` package.
+Instead of running tests from within python, one can also run them via the `mda_nosetests` script that ships with MDAnalysisTests.
+With version 0.11 the test subsystem was overhauled to allow the incorporation of customized nose plugins.
+In order for them to work tests must be invoked via our own wrapper function `MDAnalysis.tests.test()`.
+This is what the `mda_nosetests` script does for you.
+Alternatively, you can call `MDAnalysis.tests.test()` from the interpreter. `mda_nosetests` strives to be compatible and interchangeable with nose's [nosetests](http://somethingaboutorange.com/mrl/projects/nose/0.11.2/usage.html) script, with added functionality (see [below](#Compatibility with nosetests))

 Go into the tests directory (or the package root)
 ```
 cd /testsuite/MDAnalysisTests
 ```
-and invoke [nosetests](http://somethingaboutorange.com/mrl/projects/nose/0.11.2/usage.html) directly to run **all tests** on two processors in parallel ("`%`" is the shell prompt and should _not_ be typed):
+and invoke ./mda_nosetests directly to run **all tests** on two processors in parallel ("`%`" is the shell prompt and should _not_ be typed):
 ```
-% nosetests-2.6 --processes=2 --process-timeout=120
+% ./mda_nosetests --processes=2 --process-timeout=120
 ```
 (When the `-v` flag is added, more verbose output is produced.)
+The `mda_nosetests` script can be run from anywhere.
+It will default to testing the MDAnalysisTest package, if no other target is given.

 When you have written a **new unit test** it is helpful to check that it passes without running the entire suite.
 For example, in order to test everything in, say, `test\_selections.py` run
 ```
-% nosetests-2.6 test_selections
+% ./mda_nosetests test_selections
 ..............
 ----------------------------------------------------------------------
 Ran 14 tests in 3.421s